 UPDATE: Out of an abundance of caution, this month’s two sessions of Ethics and the Theater have moved entirely online via Zoom.
 We hope to return to in-person readings and discussions as soon as possible.

-Our long-running staged reading and discussion series continues on Friday, January 1 (7pm) and Sunday, January 23 (1:30pm) with the Pulitzer Prize-winning Cost of Living by Martyna Majok:
+Our long-running staged reading and discussion series continues online on Friday, January 1 (7:00pm) and Sunday, January 23 (1:30pm) with the Pulitzer Prize-winning Cost of Living by Martyna Majok:

 Truck driver Eddie struggles to reconnect with his estranged and partially paralyzed wife, Ani.
 Jess, overeducated and underemployed, takes a job assisting John, a graduate student with cerebral palsy and an only partly merited sense of entitlement.
 In her unsentimental, blackly funny Pulitzer Prize-winning play, Martyna Majok unspools the stories of these mismatched pairs in parallel, until their paths dramatically and poignantly, intersect.